 GRE Standardized Test Requirements

-GRE: All applicants must take the basic GRE test within five years of the date of application.
+GRE: Applicants applying to the Global Communication & Applied Translation, Professional Writing and Rhetoric programs must take the basic GRE test within five years of the date of application.
 CMU's Department of English does not require any GRE subject area tests.
 This department also does not set requirements for minimum scores—GREs are evaluated in the context of the entire application.
 Applicants will be asked to enter test dates and unofficial scores on the application, but applicants also need to also request direct mailing of official scores to Carnegie Mellon: Institution Code 2074, Department 2501

 IELTS/ TOEFL Standardized Test Requirements